 That’s it, you have customized your visualization to your needs.
 Now you have to upload the visualization to your Peakboard Box.
 To do this, go to the menu ribbon at the top under the tab ‘Home’ to the point ‘Manage / Upload’.
 In the following dialog, select your box and click on ‘Upload’.
 Now the visualization is loaded onto your box, after a short time the visualization should be visible on the screen that is connected to the Peakboard Box.
 If you are satisfied with the result, you can then concentrate on the appointment management.
 If you have not yet connected your Peakboard Box, it is best to read the following article.

 Unlike the initial configuration, appointment management is a continuous process.
 Therefore, this process should meet your requirements.
 Depending on the data source, appointments can be managed differently.
 This is done by linking a Microsoft calendar or with tables, via the Peakboard web interface, directly on your box.
 Learn more about the web interface here.
-As an alternative to the web interface, you can also use the Peakboard App.

 Read the description for your selected template: